-The light-sensitive layer of tissue that lines the inside of the eye is called the retina.
-The retina sends visual messages through the optic nerve to the brain.
+The retina is the light-sensitive layer of tissue composed of nerves that lines the inside of the back of the eye, The retina sends visual messages through the optic nerve to the brain.
 This is how we see.
+A retinal detachment is an emergency situation in which an area or the entire retina pulls away from the back of the eye.
 If the retina detaches from the optic nerve, vision can be lost permanently.
 In some cases, the retina can be torn and this is referred to as a retinal tear.
-The tears can lead to detachment.
+Retinal tears can lead to retinal detachments.